madelinegarrett/Lab-14-StatsSloths/README.md

 *Conclusion
-I fouund that because there is a general decrease in the predictions as you move from 1 to 8 (non smokers to smokers) then there is a correlation between smoking and low birth weights.
+I found that because there is a general decrease in the predictions as you move from 1 to 8 (non smokers to smokers) then there is a correlation between smoking and low birth weights.
 You can see the lowest mean being opt

 # Are premature births correlated with small birth weights?
 Katie's Section
+* This question is interesting because it can show us whether or not birth weights effect when a baby is born.
+This is important because it can help prove to expecting mothers that birth weights can have an effect on whether their baby will be born before the 270 gestational period is over.
+* To help me answer this question I used two plots.
+The simpler one is the histogram which just shows birth weights compared to wether the baby was born prematurely or not.
+The other is a box plot that I used the lm function on as well as add predictions to show the effects low birth weights have on gestational periods.
 ```{r}
 babies2 <- filter(babies, Premature == 1)
 babymodel <- lm(bwtoz ~ Premature, data = babies)